-At Midtown Medical Clinic we have flu vaccines in stock and it's not too late to have your flu shot.
+At Midtown Medical Clinic we have flu vaccines in stock and even though it's officially Spring, it's not too late to have your flu shot.
 August and September are peak flu times so make sure you're protected!

 This year there are some changes to the actual vaccines: